arrenree/KDB-Problem-Sets/README.md

 / tells you if its positive, negative or unch
 ```

-[QSQL 11.2] create a function for signum deltas
+[QSQL 9.11] 2.
+Create a function for signum deltas

 ```q
 tickdir:{signum deltas [first x;x] }